 Allergic conjunctivitis (AC) is characterized by conjunctival edema, along with one or more of pruritus, conjunctival hyperemia, chemosis, tearing, and a burning sensation, following exposure to an offending allergen (SEE ALSO CHAPTER 5).
 In severe cases, due to a compromise in the tear film, photophobia and blurred vision can be present.
 AC is classified as seasonal allergic (hay fever) conjunctivitis (SAC) (usually following exposure to pollen) or perennial allergic conjunctivitis (PAC) (usually following exposure to dust mites, mold, animal dander and occupational allergens).

-AC is one of the few inflammatory eye disorders for which antibody ...
+AC is one of the few inflammatory eye ...